 Ireland (Éire) recognised the Republic of Estonia on 27 August 1991 and diplomatic relations were established on 10 September 1991.
 Ireland has never recognized Estonia's annexation neither de iure or de facto.

-Ireland's Ambassador to Estonia is Frank Flood (as of 18 September 2014) and Estonia's Ambassador to Ireland is Kristi Karelsohn (as of 16 September 2014).
+Ireland's Ambassador to Estonia is Frances Kiernan (as of 4 September 2018) and Estonia's Ambassador to Ireland is Aino Leppik von Wirèn (as of 4 September 2018).

 From 1927-1931 the honorary consul of the Republic of Estonia in Dublin was Richard J. Kelly, from 1937-1938 it was Thomas Franklin Laurie, and from 1938-1960 the role was fulfilled by John McEvoy.